HERE AT PERTH CHIRO CENTER, WE TREAT PLANTAR FASCIITIS

 WHAT ARE THE SYMPTOMS?

 If you are suffering from any of the symptoms listed above please do not ignore it.
-Ignoring plantar fasciitis can result in chronic heel pain that is very hard to treat and will hinder your activities.
+Ignoring plantar fasciitis can result in chronic heel pain that is very hard to treat and will great hindrance in doing your daily activities.

 WHAT CAUSES PLANTAR FASCIITIS?